 Or you can join us for an optional Hong Kong by Night & Asian Cuisine tour.
 After dinner at a local restaurant, we’ll stroll through the Temple Street night market, where you can browse the many interesting shops that feature inexpensive clothing, novelty items, and fortune-tellers and palm-readers.
 Then we’ll take the Star Ferry across the harbor to Central Pier, where we’ll be driven up Victoria Peak to gaze at the night view.
 After returning to Happy Valley, we’ll enjoy a streetcar ride through Wan Chai, the famous red-light district.
 It’s an exciting look at Hong Kong at night.

 After breakfast, you have the day free to discover more of Hong Kong on your own.
 You might take in some of the city’s fine museums, such as the Hong Kong Museum of History or the Museum of Arts.
 Hollywood Road and “Cat Street” are famous for their many antique and curio shops selling silk carpets and Chinese furniture.

-Tonight, we celebrate our adventure with a delicious Farewell Dinner.
+Tonight, we celebrate our adventure with a delicious Farewell Dinner at a local restaurant.